harrycresswell/harry/site/content/pages/now.md

 url = "now"
 +++

 I’m back in London 🇬🇧, the clocks have gone back and it’s feeling a lot like Spring again.
-In no particular order, these are the things I’m working on.
+These are the things I’m working on right now.

-### Working on
+### Current Projects

 - [In Detail](https://indtl.com/) – we just launched the [Engagement Ring Concierce](https://indtl.com/engagement-rings) service 💍and now we’re working on improving our customer journey.
 - Rebuilding [SeedTribe](https://www.seedtribe.com/) using Gatsby and Contentful.